-Form 8.5 (EPT/RI)-Alpha Financial Markets Consulting plc
+Form 8.5 (EPT/RI)-Alpha Financial Markets Consulting Plc

 |Investec PLCShs

-Börse aktuell - Live TickerATX und DAX geben nach -- Wall Street höher -- Märkte in Fernost schließen uneinig - Nikkei im Feiertag
+Börse aktuell - Live TickerATX und DAX vor schwächerer Eröffnung -- Börsen in Fernost uneinig

-Sowohl der heimische als auch der deutsche Markt präsentieren sich am Montag leichter.
-Die US-Börsen notieren am Montag leichte Zuschläge.
-Die asiatischen Indizes tendierten derweil zu Wochenbeginn in verschiedene Richtungen.
+Der heimische und auch der deutsche Markt dürften sich am Dienstag zur Eröffnung zunächst etwas leichter präsentieren.
+Indes können sich die asiatischen Indizes nicht für eine gemeinsame Richtung entscheiden.